ocaml/dune/doc/dune-libs.rst

         [ "HAS_CLOCK_GETTIME", Switch has_clock_gettime ]);

 Usually, the module above would be named ``discover.ml``.
-The next step is to invoke it as an executable and tell dune about the targets that it produces:
+The next step is to invoke it as an executable and tell Dune about the targets that it produces:

 .. code-block:: lisp